Kawasaki Ninja H2

-The Kawasaki Ninja H2 is a "supercharged supersport"-class motorcycle in the Ninja sports bike series manufactured by Kawasaki, featuring a variable-speed centrifugal supercharger.
+The Kawasaki Ninja H2 is a supercharged four-stroke hypersport-class motorcycle in the Ninja sports bike series manufactured by Kawasaki, featuring a variable-speed centrifugal supercharger.

 Its namesake is the 750 cc Kawasaki H2 Mach IV, an inline triple that was introduced by Kawasaki in 1972 to "disrupt what it saw as a sleeping motorcycle market".

 Its Ninja H2R track-only variant is the fastest and most powerful production motorcycle on the market, producing a maximum of 310 hp and 326 hp with ram-air.
 The H2R has 50% more power than the fastest street-legal motorcycles, while the street-legal Ninja H2 has a lower power output of 200 hp–210 hp with ram-air.

 Design

 Kawasaki selected the literbike platform for its top-of-the-line Ninja H2 model, rather than continuing with the higher-displacement Ninja ZX-14 hyperbike.
 Cycle World's Kevin Cameron explained that the literbike class is "the center of the high-performance market", attracting the best development in racing, with the best chassis and suspension design, so it made sense for Kawasaki to create a machine that could leverage this.

 The H2 is the first production motorcycle with a supercharger, although turbochargers were available on some models in the early 1980s.

 Specifications in the infobox are from Kawasaki unless noted.